 Tips and Recipe FAQ:

-You can easily make this cake dairy-free by choosing a cake mix that is dairy-free
+You can easily make this cake dairy-free by choosing a dairy-free cake mix

-In a dump cake, you spread the dry cake mix over the fruit and top it with butter.
-In my cake mix cobbler recipe, you make the cake batter so the fruit is topped with fluffy cake!
+In a dump cake, you mix the dry cake over the fruit and top it with butter.
+In my cake mix cobbler recipe, you make the cake batter, so the fruit is topped with fluffy cake!

 This cobber will keep for up to 4 days in the refrigerator.

 - 3 Minute Microwave Gluten Free Cherry Cobbler

 - If you are grain-free/paleo, try this Paleo Peach Cobbler